-More commonly heard names for benzos are Xanax and Valium, and they are among of the most popular that are used and prescribed by doctors for medical conditions.
+More commonly heard names for benzos are Xanax and Valium, and they are among the most popular that are used and prescribed by doctors for medical conditions.
 Below is a list of the most typical types of benzos.

 Types of Benzos

-Benzodiazepines are class of drugs that are in the United States.
+Benzodiazepines are a class of drugs that are in the United States.
 They are part of a group of man-made substances that are used to treat certain disorders such as anxiety, nervousness, panic attacks, muscle spasms, and insomnia.
-They are usually taken orally in a pill form, or intravenously due to the rapid relief from agitation, anxiety or nervousness.
+They are usually taken orally in a pill form, or intravenously due to the rapid relief from agitation, anxiety, or nervousness.
 People sometimes take them during stressful situations such as going on a long car ride or an airplane trip.

 Someone who uses benzodiazepines long-term will begin to build a tolerance to the drug, often requiring more of it to experience the same effects as they previously felt.
 They are often used as a means to get “high” and a person becomes addicted because of the pleasurable effects it has on the body.